trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 ## Delegates

 So what does DInvoke actually entail?
 Rather than using PInvoke to import the API calls that we want to use, we load a DLL into memory manually.
-This can be done using whatever mechanism you would like.
+This can be done using whatever mechanism you would prefer.
 Then, we get a pointer to a function in that DLL.
 We may call that function from the pointer while passing in our parameters.

 By leveraging this dynamic loading API rather than the static loading API that sits behind PInvoke, you avoid directly importing suspicious API calls into your .NET Assembly.
 Additionally, this API lets you easily invoke unmanaged code from memory in C# (passing in parameters and receiving output) without doing some hacky workaround like self-injecting shellcode.